So many projects deliverables. So (very) little time.

 Why are deliverables so important for project management?

-Wrong.
 The quality of your external deliverables is highly dependent on the deliverables submitted by you or your stakeholders throughout the entire process.

-How to ensure high-quality deliverables
+The two keys to high-quality deliverables

 - Create and share a clear project phase schedule.
 This will help both you and the stakeholders track their progress and understand their role within the larger scope.

-A quality checklist
+Key #2: a quality checklist

 That’s why it’s important for you to lead by example, establish a well-oiled approval process, and hold the stakeholders to the highest standards.
-You can instill best practices and measure each deliverable with the use of the 6 C’s.

 - Concise: Does the deliverable focus solely on its original objectives?